Andrew Miller is UK editor of ESPNcricinfo @miller_cricket

-In eight completed Ashes tours since 1986-87, England have won one series and lost seven by thumping margins, including a 4-0 beating on their most recent visit this year.
+In nine completed Ashes tours since 1986-87, England have won one series and lost eight by thumping margins, including a 4-0 beating on their most recent visit this year.
 But which tours have had saving graces, and which have been unmitigated shockers?
-ESPNcricinfo runs the rule over three decades of desperation
+ESPNcricinfo runs the rule over four decades of desperation

 Arguably the least-worst defeat of an enduringly sorry era, Alec Stewart's Ashes tourists not only pulled off a truly stunning Test win in a finish for the ages at Melbourne, they might even have achieved the unthinkable and squared the series at 2-2 in the fifth Test at Sydney, had it not been for one of the most contentious umpiring decisions of the decade - when Michael Slater, whose 123 was more than two-thirds of his team's runs in their second innings of 184, was reprieved on 36 by the third umpire, Simon Taufel - early proof, as if it was needed, that the introduction of technology would not signal an end to controversy.